d-mon-/mongoose-mongodb-forceServerId/README.md

 ```

-And, you can FINALLY store documents without _id with mongoose by using the parameter **{_id:false}** when you design your schema !
-But like I said earlier, you shouldn't ;)
+And, you can FINALLY store documents without _id with mongoose by using the parameter **{_id:false}** when you design your schema!
+But, like I said earlier, you shouldn't do it if you don't know how your application will evolve ;)